-We, as well as our customers, have it much better than many people in other parts of the world.
-Children in particular are subject to being the victims of wars and other disasters.
+We, as well as our customers, live an easier and in many ways more privileged life than many people in other parts of the world.
+Children, in particular, are subject to being the victims of wars and other disasters.

 We do not want to look away, but rather be committed and engaged.
-It is for this reason that we alternate our support of different child-related projects that urgently need assistance.
-Even if we are not able to solve all the problems, every bit counts and continually kindles awareness.
-We hope you share our view.
+It is for this reason that we alternate our support for different child-related projects that urgently need assistance.
+Even if we are not able to solve all the problems, every bit counts and continuity sharpens the awareness.
+We hope that you agree with us.

-With the aim to support orphans and children in need of protection in Ghana, OA was founded in Ghana in October 2002.
-The work was first deemed essential in improving the living conditions in orphanages, and a private orphanage was founded.
-Today we know, however, that 90 % of the 4,500 children living in orphanages in Ghana, some under catastrophic conditions, are not orphans!
-Poor families send their children to orphanages as they see this as the only way to secure the childrens’s survival.
-Therefore OA believes sustained commitment for the children’s good in Ghana may exist only in supporting the families and communities so that children have the chance to grow up with their families.
-Today the work of OA focuses on the reintegration of children and on the support of their families.
-In addition, OA conducts a separate children’s village in Ayenyah for those children who can not return to her family because of personal fate and circumstances.
+OAfrica was founded in Ghana in October 2002 with the aim of supporting orphans and children in need of protection in Ghana.
+They initially focused on improving the living conditions in orphanages and they also built a private orphanage.
+Today we know, however, that 90 % of the 4,500 children living in orphanages in Ghana – some under catastrophic conditions – are not actually orphans!
+Poor families send their children to orphanages as they consider this their only hope in securing their children’s survival.
+Therefore, OA believes that supporting the families and communities as the only sustainable way to give these children the chance of growing up within their families.
+The OA now focuses on the reintegration of children into their communities and on the support of their families.
+In addition, OA operates a separate children’s village in Ayenyah for those children who cannot return to their families because of personal fate and circumstances.

 The goal of the non-profit organisation is to reduce poverty and misery in the Third World, with a focus on India.
-By supporting children, teenagers and young adults in need by providing education, it hopes to contribute to better social conditions and thereby allow for a secure future with a job and income.
+Supporting children, teenagers and young adults in need by providing education, it hopes to contribute to better social conditions and thereby enabling a secure future with a job and income.

 We try to do our part in alleviating the unrelenting food crisis in Eastern Africa and have donated € 3,000 to the UNICEF branch in Munich.

 An extreme drought, rising food prices and armed conflicts caused a severe famine in the Horn of Africa in 2011.
 Over 13 million people in Somalia, Kenya, Ethiopia and Djibouti were in need of help.
-The United Nations spoke of “the worst drought in 60 years”.
-The focus of UNICEF’s support were, among other things, the rapid treatment of severely malnourished children with therapeutic food supplements and medicines as well as supplying the families with clean drinking water and sanitation products.
+The United Nations called it “the worst drought in 60 years”.
+The focus of UNICEF’s support included, among other things, the rapid treatment of severely malnourished children with therapeutic food supplements and medicines as well as supplying the families with clean drinking water and sanitation products.